Tactical shift: Europe seeks vaccine 'overdrive' to catch up

 Like other countries in the European Union, its national vaccine campaign lags far behind that of Israel, Britain and the United States.
 Now there are growing calls in this country of 83 million to ditch the rulebook, or at least rewrite it a bit.

-Germans watched with morbid fascination in January as Britain trained an army of volunteers to deliver coronavirus shots, then marveled at the fact that the U.K. — hit far worse by the pandemic than Germany — managed to vaccinate more than half a million people on some days.
+Germans watched with morbid fascination in January as Britain trained an army of volunteers to deliver coronavirus shots, then marveled that the U.K. — hit far worse by the pandemic than Germany — managed to vaccinate more than half a million people on some days.

 The U.S. drive-thru inoculation centers and the COVID-19 shots given out in American grocery store pharmacies drew bafflement in Germany — that is, until the country's own plans for orderly vaccine appointments at specialized centers were overwhelmed by the demand.